 Before ranking happens, the system has to categorize your resume — what role type is this person, and at what level?
 Categorization determines which recruiter your application routes to, which candidate pool you're ranked against, and whether you surface when the right search runs.

 Miscategorization is invisible from the outside.
 Your application is in the system.
 The recruiter running a search for senior candidates never sees you because your resume read as mid-level.
-You didn't fail the filter — you were routed into the wrong drawer.
+You didn't fail the filter.
+The system routed you into the wrong drawer.

 Title signals, seniority language, and the overall framing of your experience all feed categorization.
-The language of ownership and decision-making — "led," "owned," "defined," "drove" — signals seniority to these systems in a way that "assisted," "supported," and "contributed to" does not.
+The language of ownership and decision-making — "led," "owned," "defined," "drove" — signals seniority to the recruiter scanning your bullets, and on platforms that infer level, to the system as well.
+"Assisted," "supported," and "contributed to" don't send the same signal.
 This isn't about puffing up your resume.
 It's about understanding that the system is making inferences about your level from your language, and making sure those inferences are accurate.

 Recruiter workflow